tifchiu/tiffxnychiu/README.md

 - :books: I'm a second-year computer science student minoring in cognitive science
 - :computer: My main languages are C++, Java, C, Python, HTML/CSS/JS, and _Racket_ (UW CS students know the struggle with this one :cold_sweat:)
 - :movie_camera: I love movies!
 Some of my favourites are Before Sunset, Reservoir Dogs, and Little Women.
+- :bulb: I'm working on honing my webdev skills by creating my CV Webpage that will also serve as my project portfolio!
-- 🌱 Courses I am currently taking: Data Structures, Statistics, Foundations of Sequential Programming, Intro. to Cognitive Science, and Comms. in Mathematics and CS
+- 🌱 Courses I'm currently taking: Data Structures, Statistics, Foundations of Sequential Programming, Intro. to Cognitive Science, and Comms. in Mathematics and CS
-- 😄 Shows I am currently watching: Seinfeld, Curb Your Enthusiasm, and Westworld
+- 😄 Shows I'm currently watching: Seinfeld, Curb Your Enthusiasm, and Westworld
 <!--
 **tiffxnychiu/tiffxnychiu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.